 Beyond the forms of surveillance, there are also different methodologies.
 Every investigation is unique and requires a different set of tools and skills, which is why it is essential for security firms to understand the target and reason behind an investigation.

-- Covert versus overt – Covert practices are often used in insurance or spousal investigations, and they require the agent or investigator to remain undetected.
+- Covert versus overt.
+Covert practices are common in insurance or spousal investigations.
+They require the agent or investigator to remain undetected.
 Overt is when the surveillance is apparent, like in home security systems.

 Again, the methodology used is dependent on the type of investigation.
 If it is work-related, then perhaps an overt investigation using mechanical and human assessments would be best.
-However, if looking into possible infidelity, then you may be better served through covert surveillance that relies heavily on electronic and technical practices.
+However, if looking into possible infidelity, then covert surveillance that relies heavily on electronic and technical practices may suit you better.

 How the Process Works